gioUbbiali/Sustainability-Core-Ontology/README.md

 2) The relationship between sustainability and sustainable development.
 3) The complexity underlying sustainability.

-SCO is designed to be the pivotal resource on which harmonizing and integrating top-level and domain ontologies regarding sustainability.
+SCO is designed to be the pivotal resource upon which harmonizing and integrating top-level and domain ontologies regarding sustainability.
 The ultimate goal is to establish a family of interoperable sustainability ontologies.
 Currently, SCO employs [Basic Formal Ontology (BFO)](https://github.com/BFO-ontology/BFO-2020) as the upper-level ontology.
 SCO envisions also aligning with other top-level ontologies in the near future.

 ## Material